As Russian shells fall, a race to get children with cancer out of Ukraine

 “It is like God heard our prayers,” she said.
 “Maybe we have been traveling under his blessing.”

-Oksana Parafeniuk in Kielce contributed to this report.
+Oksana Parafeniuk contributed to this report.